isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 intrinsically-proven BST---all that remains is to deal with the type-changing problem, and put an ergonomic facade in front.

-A cheeky solution to the problem of `insert` possibly changing the type is to bound all BSTs by the equivalent of negative and positive infinity.
+A cheeky solution to the problem of `def:insert` possibly changing the type is to bound all BSTs by the equivalent of negative and positive infinity.
 This is, in essence, throwing away the bounds---at least at the top level.
 If we can hide those details, we will simultaneously have solved the problem of changing types